-The range of questions I get asked as a family solicitor is quite mind-boggling – and they are not always related to the legal profession.
+The range of questions divorce solicitors are asked quite mind-boggling – and they are not always related to the legal profession.
 However, there is a small band of them that come round time and time again.
 So I thought it might be useful to try and address some of the most common divorce and family law related questions in this blog.

 A general piece of advice for clients though is to think about what you are going to ask your divorce solicitor before you go in to see them.
 This ensures you can make best use of the time.
 Make a quick list before getting in contact with us so that nothing is missed out and make sure that you have a pen and paper in case any other questions crop up.